Fury 325: Incidents

-Ride experience
+Ride description

-Once the train is loaded and secured, it dispatches from the station, passes over the transfer track, and begins climbing the 325 ft chain lift hill.
-The humming sound of a hornet is played twice during the ascent – once at the beginning and a second time after a voice announces safety directions to riders.
-After reaching the top, the train drops toward the ground at an 81-degree angle, accelerating up to 95 mph.
-It then enters a 190 ft barrel turn, followed by a high speed s-curve that crosses the North Carolina and South Carolina state line.
-After passing over the park's north entrance, the train makes a banked turn to the left leading into a 91-degree overbanked horseshoe turn which stands 157 ft off the ground.
+Once riders are loaded and secured, the train dispatches from the station, passes over the transfer track, and begins climbing the 325 ft chain lift hill.
+The humming sound of a hornet is played twice during the ascent – once at the beginning and a second time after a ride safety announcement.
+After reaching the top, the train enters its largest drop of 320 ft at an 81-degree angle, accelerating up to 95 mph.
+This is followed by a 190 ft barrel turn, into a high speed s-curve that crosses the North Carolina and South Carolina state line.
+After passing over the park's north entrance, the train makes a banked turn to the left that leads into a 91-degree overbanked horseshoe turn 157 ft off the ground.

 The train then dips down, passing under the entrance pathway and through several illuminated hexagons – an element the park refers to as the "hive dive".
-This is followed by a second banked turn to the left, which reaches a height of 101 ft and crosses the state line once again.
-After a section of straight track, the train travels over a 111 ft camelback hill.
-A double helix carousel and a pair of camelback hills follow, before the track ends with the final brake run leading back to the station.
-According to Carowinds, one complete cycle of the ride lasts 3 minutes and 25 seconds.
+This is followed by a second banked turn to the left at a height of 101 ft, which crosses the state line once again.
+After a straight section of track, the train travels over a 111 ft camelback hill.
+It finishes with the track's finale – a double helix carousel and a pair of camelback hills – before entering the final brake run and returning to the station.
+According to Carowinds, one complete cycle of the ride was designed to last 3 minutes and 25 seconds.

-Characteristics

-Track
+Track and trains

 Fury 325 features a track length of 6602 ft and a lift hill that stands 325 ft.
 Due to the ride's height and proximity to Charlotte Douglas International Airport, the park had to receive approval from the Federal Aviation Administration to build the attraction.
 The track is mostly teal with a lime-green bottom, while the supports are white.
 The color scheme required 3400 USgal of paint, and the total weight of the track is approximately 2700 t.
 The roller coaster occupies approximately 8.4 acre of land.

-Trains

 The ride operates with three open-air, steel and fiberglass trains, each containing eight cars.
 Riders are seated in teal-colored seats and secured by lime-green lap bars.
 The front of each train is either silver, dark grey, or black and features the ride's logo.
 There is a single row of four riders per car for a total of 32 riders per train.
 Every seat has its own "clamshell" lap bar restraint and seat belt.
 This configuration supports a theoretical capacity of 1,470 riders per hour.